 Fourth Industrial Revolution (Present Day)

-We now find ourselves in the fourth Industrial Revolution (Industry 4.0), marked by the convergence of digital technologies, artificial intelligence, and the internet of things.
+We now find ourselves in the fourth Industrial Revolution (or on the cusp of it, depending on who you talk to!).
+This 21st-century period is marked by the continued rapid evolution of digital technologies, artificial intelligence, portable power, and the internet of things.
 In this era, data is the new currency, and the ability to collect, analyse, and leverage vast amounts of information is reshaping business models and decision-making processes.
 Automation and intelligent machines are revolutionising production processes, increasing efficiency, and driving innovation.
+Increasingly, the lines are blurred between the physical, digital, and biological worlds.

 Machinery from a textile mill.